barakplasma/sad-bastard-cookbook/content/recipes/22_Rice_Variations_Part_I_Cook_the_Rice.md

 +++
-title = "Cook the Rice"
+title = "Rice Variations Part I: Cook the Rice"
 +++

 There are lots of types of white rice, like long-grain, parboiled, basmati, etc.